yuuki7/wiki-test/Mathematics-of-blocks.md

 ## Even and odd numbers

 An even number can be divided into two equal parts, while an odd number cannot.
 Halving an odd number leaves a remainder of 1.
-A set $S$ with an odd number of elements has a middle element.[^1]
+[An odd number has a "middle"](#an-odd-number-has-a-middle).

 ```
 o